DanyAAD90/openweathermap/README.md

 `docker build -t weather-data-provider:latest`

 When creating the infrastructure for a weather application, I decided to use a serverless solution.\
 To set up the weather service I have been choosen Azure portal.
-On my account I have been created resource group named `eficode`.\
+On my account I have been created resource group named `x`.\
 In this resource group i created Container registry `openweathermap`.\
 Locally, in te terminal, I executed several commands:\
 `docker login operweathermap.azurecr.io`\